 - Fast live data and quotes

-In addition, balances, margins and market values are easy to get a hold of.
-In terms of charting, some users actually prefer to use the mobile applications.
+In addition, balances, margins, and market values are easy to get a hold of.
+In terms of charting, some users actually prefer to use mobile applications.
 You get the same choice of indicators, but with a cleaner interface.
 The downside to the charting capabilities is that even with 68 different optional studies, the charts are not flexible.

 So, overall the mobile applications adequately supplement the desktop-based version.
 In fact, custom screening and after-hours charting are two features few in the industry offer in their mobile applications.
 However, as iPad app reviews highlight, applications are not comprehensive and are perhaps best used only to support desktop trading.